Marissapy/ElixirSeeker-ElixirFP/README.md

 - Generate three types of molecular fingerprints: Morgan, Topological, and MACCS.
 - Optimize the length and parameters of molecular fingerprints.
 - Apply KPCA for dimensionality reduction.
+- Designed with an intuitive interface, facilitating easy integration into existing workflows in drug discovery and other chemical analysis tasks.
+- Improved Machine Learning Model Performance: By reducing noise and redundancy in the data, KPCA can lead to more accurate and robust predictive models in cheminformatics.
 ## Installation
 ### Remote Download
 You can clone the latest code repository via Git: